Reaumurr/EV-Stock-Prediction/README.md

 ## 🗒️ **Setup and Installation**

-To get started with FlightBuddy, ensure you have the following prerequisites:
+To get started with StocKnock, ensure you have the following prerequisites:

 - **Dataset**: Yahoo!
 Finance and Tesla News Sentiment Accessible [here](https://www.kaggle.com/datasets/drlove2002/tesla-news-from-tweeter).
 - **Python**: Version 3.9.18 or later.